-The Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring their approval.
+Our Board meets on a regularly scheduled basis during the year to review significant developments affecting us and to act on matters requiring their approval.
 It also holds special meetings when important matters require action between scheduled meetings.
 Members of senior management regularly attend meetings to report on and discuss their areas of responsibility.
-During 2022, the Board held four meetings and acted by unanimous written consent six times.
-The Board has four standing committees:
+During 2023, our Board held nine meetings and acted by unanimous written consent six times.
+Our Board has four standing committees:

-- the audit committee, which held four meetings in 2022; - the compensation committee, which held six meetings and acted by unanimous written consent five times in 2022; - the nominating and corporate governance committee, which held three meetings and acted by unanimous written consent three times in 2022; and - the compliance committee, which held four meetings in 2022.
+- the audit committee, which held four meetings in 2023; - the compensation committee, which held six meetings and acted by unanimous written consent three times in 2023; - the nominating and corporate governance committee, which held four meetings and acted by unanimous written consent twice in 2023; and - the compliance committee, which held four meetings in 2023.

-Each of the incumbent directors of the Board attended at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2022.
-The Board of Directors regularly holds executive sessions of the independent directors.
-Executive sessions do not include employee directors or directors who do not qualify as independent under NASDAQ and SEC rules.
+Each of the incumbent directors of our Board attended in person or participated via teleconference at least 75% of the aggregate of all meetings of the Board and all meetings of committees of our Board upon which they served (during the periods that they served) during 2023.
+Our Board regularly holds executive sessions of the independent directors.
+Executive sessions do not include employee directors or directors who do not qualify as independent under the NASDAQ and SEC rules.